 Some people with E. coli infections develop serious complications including hemolytic uremic syndrome (HUS) which leads to kidney failure.
 Those most at risk for contracting an E. coli infection and developing complications are children, seniors and those with weakened immune systems.
 There have been no reported cases of HUS in this outbreak, according to state and federal health officials.

 Sprouts have been the source of at least 40 outbreaks in the last 20 years and are recalled because of bacterial contamination an average of four times a year.
-“Given the risks, sprout producers need to be more measured in touting the health benefits of their product,” said Elliot Olsen a food safety attorney with the law firm PritzkerOlsen who has represented clients sickened by contaminated sprouts.
+“Given the risks, sprout producers need to be more measured in touting the health benefits of their product,” said Ryan Osterholm, a food safety attorney who has represented clients sickened by contaminated sprouts.